Traditionally, the New Year marks a time of change.

 Restaurant managers can customize the Alert Buffer—how much of a “heads-up” period is given before employees reach overtime—to suit their restaurant’s needs.

 By preventing overtime hours, you’ll keep your labor costs under control and avoid overworking your employees.
-The bonus here is that you’ll also stay compliant with the predictive scheduling practice of respecting minimum hours between shifts—something that may otherwise be difficult monitor when you have employees working at multiple locations.
+The bonus here is that you’ll also stay compliant with the auto-scheduling practice of respecting minimum hours between shifts—something that may otherwise be difficult monitor when you have employees working at multiple locations.

 7shifts’ overtime alert function takes the expensive guesswork out of scheduling and keeps your team and your labor budget in fine form by ensuring that time is scheduled wisely.
 To read more about how Overtime Alerts work in 7shifts, click here.